1rosehip/coding-games-for-kids-to-learn-programming/README.md

 - Change width to be as page width
 - Change height to be as page height
 - Change game title and its color to the favorite kid's game name and color
-- Ask the kids to create a game scene with colors and width / height as they want
+- Ask the kids to create a game stage with colors and width / height as they want

+## Lesson 2
+Kid should create a person inside a game stage.

+### Kid Tasks
+- Create a DIV inside the game stage
+- Add it a class **person**
+- Go to css and copy all styles from **.game-1**
+- Change width and height to be 30px
+- Change border and background colors as kid wants

+### Parent
+- Tell the kid about absolute position and top / left / right / bottom properties
+- Add top: 10px; left: 40px; position: absolute; to CSS

+### Kid Tasks
+- Move the person to the right top corner
+- Move the person to the right bottom corner
+- Move the person to the left bottom corner
+- Move the person to tht left top corner
+- Move the person to the center